 - the storage of your search terms and IP address by Canonical and such selected third parties (if applicable).

 You may restrict your dash so that we don’t send searches to third parties and you don't receive online search results.
 To do this go to the Privacy panel and toggle the ‘Include online search results’ option to off.
 The Privacy panel can be found in your System Settings or via a dash search.
-For a current list of our selected third parties, please see the third party privacy policies.

 What do we do with the information we collect?